apptitudes/SlidingMenuJS/README.md

 Supported OS and phones ?
 ----------------------------
-Here is a short list of phone on which we have tested and validate the menu.
+Here is the list of devices that we have been testing on

 Feel free to complete this list with your own tests (or send us a tweet with the device info you've tested on)